University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_practical_v2.md

 ### 2.1  Prepare the data

 You will then need to index/format the `humanrReps.fa.gz` consensus sequence so that BLASTN can search it.
-Rembember that `makeblastdb` will not accept `.gz` compressed files.
+Rebember that `makeblastdb` will not accept `.gz` compressed files.

 #### Activate NCBI BLAST environment